jonasatgit/updatereporting/README.md

         Accept wildcard characters?  false

     -TargetFolderPath <String>
         The folder were the reports should be placed in.
-I created a folder called "Custom_UpdateReporting" below the default SCCM reporting folder.
+I created a folder called "Custom_UpdateReporting" below the default MECM reporting folder.
 My sitecode is P11, so the default folder is called "ConfigMgr_P11".
         Like this for example: "ConfigMgr_P11/Custom_UpdateReporting"
         Use '/' instead of '\' because it's a website